Invasive and Non-native Aquatic Invertebrates in the Lower Coos Watershed

 2) Established Non-Native Species With

-Unknown Impacts –
+Unknown Impacts – status of non-native

 species established in the project area for